 Your Shield TV gives you one last chance to back out of this process.
 Click OK to continue.

-In many cases, your NVIDIA Shield remote will re-pair itself automatically after a few seconds.
-That makes this the quickest fix to get your Shield TV remote working again.
+In many cases, your NVIDIA Shield remote will re-pair automatically after a few seconds.
+This is the quickest fix to get your Shield TV remote working again.

-If that doesn’t happen, or if you have more than one Shield TV in the house, you may need to manually pair the remote control.
+If that doesn’t happen, or if you have more than one Shield TV, you may need to manually pair the remote control.

 We’ll cover that in the next section.